 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 As the zest and pomp of the New Year start dimming, India comes alive in the celebration of Makar Sankranti around mid-January.
-Down south in Tamil Nadu, the celebration takes the form of Pongal in the month of Thai (10th month, falls between January and February) as per the Tamil Calendar.
+Down south in Tamil Nadu, the celebration takes the form of Pongal in the month of Thai (the tenth month, which falls between January and February) as per the Tamil Calendar.

-When in the auspicious celebration of Pongal in 2021?
+When is the auspicious celebration of Pongal in 2024?
 Why and how is Pongal celebrated in Tamil Nadu?
 Find out details below.

-The dates and time of Pongal in 2021 are as follows (Drik Panchnag):
+The date and times of Pongal in 2024 are as follows (Drik Panchang):

 How do people celebrate during Pongal Holiday?